gardenjs/gardenjs/README.md

 ## Todo´s

+* actionbar as it´s own component (so we can move scss as css into file)
 * sidebarnav: toggle nav items, add toggle icon
 * actionbar: give btn a class if sidebar is toggled to set padding-right with same value as inside the topbar (set title with same distance to left then menu icon)
 * manage dark-mode of frameworks like carrots: